Man dies by suicide after jumping in front of metro train in Bengaluru | Business

 - India

-A man died by suicide on Friday after allegedly jumping in front of an approaching train at Kengeri metro station in Bengaluru, briefly affecting services on the purple line, officials said.
+A 38 year-old man died by suicide on Friday after allegedly jumping in front of an approaching train at Kengeri metro station here, briefly affecting services on one stretch, officials said.

-The identity of the deceased is being ascertained.
+The deceased was identified as Shantagoud Policepatil.
 The incident occurred at 8.15 am, the Metro officials said.

+According to eyewitnesses, the man timed his jump perfectly, allowing the train to collide with him.
+Despite the immediate response, he succumbed to his injuries on the spot.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)